 Save Wild Cats Foundation is far from discriminating any cat, regardless of its size or beauty.
 What matters the most for us is to increase populations of wild cats.
 We want to achieve this by spreading knowledge about endangered animals, the number of which is gradually decreasing.
 However, our main task is to research and improve methods of obtaining germ cells and collecting genetic material.
-To this end, we have established cooperation, among others with the University of Environmental and Life Sciences in Wrocław.
+To this end, we have established cooperation, among others with the Nicolaus Copernicus University in Toruń.
 We believe that thanks to our commitment and support of a scientific institution we will be able to achieve our goals.
 In the longer term, we want to use assisted reproduction methods to breed endangered species and increase the number of wild cats.

 We don’t want the lion to roar only through the speakers, the jaguarundi to show its colours only on the photos, and the amazing abilities of servals to remain only as part of books for children.
 We fight effects of human vanity, thoughtlessness and greed, to protect those who cannot speak a human voice in self-defence.

 Who we are

 The Save Wild Cats Foundation works to protect endangered wild cats.
 Our headquarters is located at 161, Włocławska Street in Toruń, Poland.
 SWCF was founded in March 2019 out of passion and care for the fate of wild cats.

 We study ways to reproduce felids in order to save their genes from degradation.
 We disseminate the curiosities and photos of various species of wild cats to help them move out of the shadow of ignorance and into the spotlight.